allinwonder/cfnlego/README.md

 cfnlego
 ========

-### description
+### Description

 cfnlego is built to quickly bootstrap CloudFormation development with cfndsl.

-It provides templates for all AWS Resources and simpliy bake them into a template
+It provides templates for all AWS Resources and simply bake them into a template

 ### How to use